 Whether you’re a seasoned programmer, or a beginner trying to code your first piece of software, a good text editor is one of the most important things you’ll need on your Mac.
 Thankfully there are a lot of free text editors as well as great paid text editors out there.
 To save our readers from the time consuming (and often confusing) task of choosing the right text editor for their use, we’ve picked out the 10 best text editors for Mac that are actually worthy of attention in 2019.
 Note that while all the Mac text editors mentioned on this list are great, you should choose the one that fits your needs.
 So, without further ado, let’s check out the list, shall we?

-Best Text Editors for macOS
+Best Text Editors for Mac in 2019

-Note: In this article, we are focusing on the best text editors for coding but if you are looking for a text editor for your writing purposes, you can check out our article on the best writing apps for Mac.
+In this article, we are focusing on the best text editors for coding but if you are looking for a text editor for your writing purposes, you can check out our article on the best writing apps for Mac.

 1. Sublime Text 3

 Sublime Text is probably one of the most famous text editors available for Mac and for all the right reasons.
 The software brings a ton of features including syntax highlighting and folding, a high level of customizability, easy to navigate interface, multiple selections, powerful API and package ecosystem, and more.
 One of the best features of Sublime Text 3 is the “Goto Anything” feature.
 As it names suggests, the feature allows you to instantly jump to symbols, lines, or words that you are looking for, and can be activated simply by hitting the keyboard shortcut ⌘P.